Alcatraz East Crime Museum: Exhibits, Prices, Hours

 Is Alcatraz East worth it?

 Alcatraz East is totally worth visiting!
-There are over 100 fascinating exhibits as well an array of interactive options for kids and adults alike.
+There are over 100 fascinating exhibits as well as an array of interactive options for kids and adults alike.

 Is the Alcatraz East Crime Museum scary?